 - You felt invested in the person’s success.

-These reactions generate goodwill and make advice seeking an effective negotiation strategy.
+These reactions generate goodwill, improve negotiation skills, and make advice seeking an effective negotiation strategy.

-Let’s consider four possible benefits generated by requests for advice during negotiation.
+Let’s consider four possible benefits generated by using these negotiation strategies when seeking advice from others.

 1. Problem Solving